razorpay/blade/rfcs/2022-04-09-accessibility.md

 - Maximize compatibility with current and future user tools.

 # Motivation
-- Why are we doing this?
-- What use cases does it support?
-- What is the expected outcome?

 ## Why are we doing this?

 Without proper accessibility, certain functionality used in web sites is not available to some users with disabilities, especially people who rely on screen readers and people who cannot use a mouse.

 Making our products accessible is important for two reasons.
-- it's the right thing to do.
+- It's the right thing to do.
 We believe that everyone deserves to be able to use our products, regardless of their abilities.
 - It'll help build trust with our customers.
 By making our products accessible, we can expand our potential customer base and make our products more appealing to a wider range of people.

 > [The Business Case Study for Accessibility](https://www.w3.org/WAI/business-case/)

 **Making customers happy & respecting human rights:**

-> In 2020, A 29 year old banker who is visually impaired opened petitions to make [zomato](https://www.change.org/p/zomato-make-zomato-accessible-with-screen-readers-for-visually-challenged-people) & [swiggy](https://www.change.org/p/swiggy-make-swiggy-accessible-with-screen-readers-in-android-for-visually-challenged-people) accessible because they couldn’t order food from it due to their inaccessible apps.
+> In 2020, A 29 year old banker who is visually impaired opened petitions to make [Zomato](https://www.change.org/p/zomato-make-zomato-accessible-with-screen-readers-for-visually-challenged-people) & [Swiggy](https://www.change.org/p/swiggy-make-swiggy-accessible-with-screen-readers-in-android-for-visually-challenged-people) accessible because they couldn’t order food from it due to their inaccessible apps.
 > Over **15,000 & 27,000 people had signed the petition.**
-> Later zomato, swiggy listened to the people and [improved their accessibility.](https://theprint.in/tech/why-the-visually-challenged-are-signing-petitions-addressed-to-apps-such-as-zomato-swiggy/507282/)
+> Later Zomato, Swiggy listened to the people and [improved their accessibility.](https://theprint.in/tech/why-the-visually-challenged-are-signing-petitions-addressed-to-apps-such-as-zomato-swiggy/507282/)

 **Accessibility laws & policies**

-While in India, there's no mandatory law to building accessible web apps, There's still [policies/laws](https://www.w3.org/WAI/policies/india/) which are passed to ensure rights of disabled people remains intact.
+While in India, there are no mandatory laws to build accessible web apps, there are still [policies/laws](https://www.w3.org/WAI/policies/india/) that are passed to ensure that the rights of disabled people remain intact.

 - [Rights of Persons with Disabilities Act, 2016 (RPD)](https://legislative.gov.in/sites/default/files/A2016-49_1.pdf)
 - [**Mandatory** Guidelines for Indian Government Websites](https://guidelines.india.gov.in/)